MaaAssistantArknights/maa-cli/README-EN.md

 By default, `maa-cli` will print logs to stderr.
 You can redirect logs to a file by `--log-file` option, the default log path is `$(maa dir log)/YYYY/MM/DD/HH:MM:SS.log` where `$(maa dir log)` is the log directory.
 You can also specify the log path by `--log-file=<path>`.

-When log print to file, there will be a prefix with timestamp and log level, whereas log print to stderr, there will be no prefix.
-You can change this behavior by `MAA_LOG_PREFIX` environment variable.
-Set it to `Always` to always print prefix, set it to `Never` to never print prefix, set it to `Auto` (default) to print prefix only when log to file.
+There is a prefix with timestamp and log level in each log message.
+You can hide it by environment variable `MAA_LOG_PREFIX`.
+When set to `Always` (default), the prefix will always be printed, when set to `Auto` the prefix will be printed only when log to file, when set to `Never` the prefix will never be printed.

 ### Install and update